codingforpleasure/customized-workspace/Ubuntu/useful-resources/find.md

 find . -name \*.cpp -o -name \*.c -o -name \*.h
 ```

-### find all hidden files:
+### find all hidden files
 ```bash
 find / -type -f -name ".*"
 ```
-### find all the files that were MODIFIED 10 days modified back:
+### find all the files that were MODIFIED 10 days modified back
 ```bash
 find / -mtime 10
 ```
-### find all the files that were ACCESSED 10 days modified back:
+### find all the files that were ACCESSED 10 days modified back
 ```bash
 find / -atime 10
 ```